stealjs/steal/docs/config-babelOptions.md

 }
 ```

-And that's it! check a working example in [this repository](https://github.com/stealjs/steal-generators-example).
+That's it!
+Check a working example in [the steal-generators-example repository](https://github.com/stealjs/steal-generators-example).